kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

     our [versioning guide](versioning.md).

 TLSRoute is for multiplexing TLS connections, discriminated via SNI.
-It's intended for where you want to use the SNI as the main routing method, and are not interested in properties of the higher-level protocols like HTTP.
-When using a `Passthrough` TLS listener, the encrypted byte stream of the connection is proxied directly to the backend destination (which is then responsible for decrypting the stream) without any introspection beyond the TLS metadata.
-When using a `Terminate` TLS listener, encryption is terminated at the gateway to "unwrap" the connection, allowing traffic inspection and routing based on attributes of the inner request payload.
+It's intended for where you want to route based on TLS metadata, and are not interested in properties of the higher-level protocols like HTTP.
+When using a `Passthrough` TLS listener, the encrypted byte stream of the connection is proxied directly to the destination backend, which is then responsible for decrypting the stream.
+When using a `Terminate` TLS listener, encryption is terminated at the gateway.

 #### TCPRoute and UDPRoute